Kneelawk/KNet/README.md

 KNet is inspired by [LibNetworkStack], but fundamentally different in some key ways:

 * KNet is much more just intended to be an abstraction layer rather than a complete networking overhaul like LNS is.
 * KNet uses Minecraft's [CustomPacketPayload]s instead of passing [FriendlyByteBuf]s to users directly.
 This is more in-line with the way Minecraft expects you to do things and will likely work better with future Minecraft code changes.
+* Support for multiple 'backends'.
+These backends then operate on different platforms and depending on which libraries are present.

 [LibNetworkStack]: https://github.com/AlexIIL/LibNetworkStack